Medical Innovation Acceleration Act of 2025

 Bill Summary

-Another masterpiece of legislative theater, courtesy of the esteemed Mr. Biggs from Arizona.
+Another masterpiece of legislative theater, courtesy of the esteemed Mr. Biggs of Arizona.
 Let's dissect this farce, shall we?

-In conclusion, this bill is a textbook case of regulatory capture – where special interests hijack the legislative process to serve their own selfish needs.
-It's a disease that afflicts our body politic, and it's time someone administered a healthy dose of skepticism and scrutiny.
+In conclusion, this bill is a textbook case of regulatory capture, where special interests have hijacked the legislative process to further their own agendas.
+It's a disease, really – one that infects our democracy and puts citizens at risk.

 Related Topics